robertofem/CycloneVSoC-examples/SD-operating-system/Angstrom-v2016.12/README.rst

 The compiled U-Boot image will be called "u-boot.img".

-Aside from the image, a boot script is needed in order to run the necessary commands to boot up the device.
+Aside from the image, a boot script is needed in order to run specific u-boot commands on boot up.
 The script will program the FPGA, load the device tree, load the kernel, and run the kernel with some boot arguments.
-Create a file challed "boot.script" and type the following commands:
+If we do not add an -u-boot script along with the u-boot the u-boot will behave in a default way and just load the kernel.
+To generate a u-boot script create a file challed "boot.script" and type the following commands:

 .. code-block:: guess